Kaveripakkam: Politics

 This town is part of the Sholingur (state assembly constituency) and Arakkonam (Lok Sabha constituency).

 Economy

 Plantain is the most predominant crop in Kaveripakkam followed by rice and sugarcane.
 Banana fruit and banana tree products are very famous all over the district and state.
 Till about 70/80 years back betel leaves and Agathi leaves used to be grown in abundance.

 Transport

 Kaveripakkam is 40 km from Vellore and 78 km west of Chennai International Airport.
-The nearest rail access points are Walajah Road Junction Railway Station and Sholinghur Railway Station.
+The nearest rail access points are Walajah Road Junction and Sholinghur Railway Station.